Rob's web

 Defaulthost

-The first host that is started is the default server and we do not want the production host to be boarded.
+The first host that is started is the default server.
 This is the host that replies to all calls that are not handeld by vhosts.

-There is no need for encryption if you doe not use TLS.
+There is no need for encryption if you do not use TLS.
 If you have TLS vhosts you need the vhosts.con template.

 # vi default.conf